Hitting deadlines is an essential skill for anyone, no matter what their career is or what level they are at.

 Every job has deadlines, whether it’s delivering a pizza while it’s still piping hot or submitting a pitch in time to win your firm a big new client, and the personal consequences for failing to meet them can be equally damaging.

-However, there are some of us who really struggle with this crucial skill, and one reason put forward for this is the idea of the ‘planning fallacy’, which is that we’re just fundamentally not set up to accurately predict how long a job will take.
+However, some of us struggle with this crucial skill, and one reason put forward for this is the idea of the ‘planning fallacy’, which is that we’re just fundamentally not set up to accurately predict how long a job will take.

 When it’s time to get down to the work itself, you need to do everything you can to minimize or eliminate potential distractions, which includes dealing with colleagues who need to know when to leave us alone.

 All of these tips should help you get better at managing your time when working on an important project, and you can find more advice in this infographic from CashNetUSA.

 Try them out to hit your deadlines and you should start to see deadlines as achievable goals rather than disasters waiting to happen.